 - Pure maple syrup can be quite expensive.

 - Pancake syrup is usually made from corn syrup which has been flavored using pure maple syrup or other flavorings such as butterscotch, caramel, and vanilla to make it taste like maple syrup.
 It has a more mellow maple flavor.

-- Pancake syrup is popular due to is budget friendly price tag.
-It’s usually much less expensive than pure maple syrup.
+- Pancake syrup is popular and it has a budget-friendly price tag.
+It's usually much less expensive than pure maple syrup.

 I personally prefer the flavor of this maple fudge made with pancake syrup, but I also prefer the flavor of it over pure maple syrup, so make this decision based on your personal preference.